 By: Phalisha Jackson

 Before I begin, I would just like to say that this is not an article bashing my natural sisters out there.
 I appreciate our hair.
-The versatility of our hair is amazing, as we can wear our hair short, long, curly, bald, wavy, thick, super thick etc. We as women of color are the trailblazers for trends in the hair world.
+The versatility of our hair is amazing, as we can wear our hair short, long, curly, bald, wavy, thick, super thick etc. There are also many wedding hairstyle for long hair.
+We as women of color are the trailblazers for trends in the hair world.
 With that being said, y’all gotta chill.